beerpower/angular2-TODO/README.md

 3. npm start

-* if has a problem, delete app folder, and repeate
+* if has a problem, delete app folder, and repeat.